abhishek-coderX/devTinder/ApiLIst.md

 - **GET /user/connections**: Get all accepted connections.
 - **GET /feed**: Get a paginated list of other users you haven't interacted with.

+### chat

+- **GET /messages/:receiverId** : Fetches all messages between the logged-in user and the specified receiverId

 ---

 ## Data Models